 How to create a Facebook Pixel

-First, click the Menu button on the Facebook Home page and scroll down to the Professional section and select Business Manager.
+Start by clicking on the Menu button on your Facebook home page and scroll down to the Professional section and select Business Manager.

-This setting opens the Business Manager site, from where you will create your Facebook Pixel.
-Now click on Event Manager.
+That setting opens the Business Manager page – where you'll create your Facebook Pixel.
+Now click on Events Manager.

-On the site Event Manager , click the Connect Data button.
-This will allow you to select and create a pixel for your account.
+On the site Event Manager page, click the Connect data button.
+This will allow you to select and generate a Pixel for your account.

-From there you need to select a data source .
+From there, you'll need to select a data source .
 You can choose between web, apps, offline or via a CRM.
-Since you are creating a pixel for your WordPress website, select Web and then click the Connect button.
+Since you're creating a pixel for your WordPress website, select Web , then click the Connect button.

-In the window you will be asked to name your pixel.
+The window will prompt you to name your pixel.

-Next, you can choose whether you want to use Facebook's Conversion API together with your Facebook Pixel or just the Pixel.
+Next, you can choose whether you want to use Facebook's Conversion API alongside your Facebook Pixel or just the Pixel.
 In this case, you choose Meta Pixel only.

 There!
 You've just created your first Facebook Pixel.

-Note: Meta (Facebook) has changed its Business Manager, so once you create a pixel, you can't delete it.
+Note: Meta (Facebook) has changed its Business Manager so you can no longer delete a pixel once you create it.

 How to add a Facebook Pixel to WordPress

-Adding a Facebook Pixel to WordPress with Code Snippet
+Adding a Facebook Pixel to WordPress with code

-First, you need to generate a code from your pixel to add it to your website.
-To do this, click the Continue Pixel Setup button.
+First, you need to generate a code from your Pixel to add it to your website.
+To start, click on the Complete your Pixel ID setup button.

 In the Web Events Setup pop-up window, select Meta Pixel and click the Connect button.

-With code in hand, switch to your website and log in to your WordPress Dashboard .
+With the code in hand, switch to your website and log in to your WordPress dashboard.
 In the left sidebar, select Appearance and then Theme File Editor.

-Scroll down the site theme edit and select the site header.php on the theme files tab on the right site .
+From the Edit themes page, scroll down and select the header.php page from the theme files tab on the right.

 Alternatively, you can install the plugin WPCode to add your Facebook Pixel with code.

-Once you have installed and activated plugin , select the Header and Footer option.
+Once you've installed and activated the plugin, select the Header & Footer option.

-Paste the pixel's code into the header field and save your changes.
+Paste the pixel tracking code snippet in the header box and save your changes.